Marsha Mason: Career

-She appeared in Charles L. Mee's Wintertime at the Second Stage theatre in New York.
-In August 2005 Mason starred as Hecuba at the Chicago Shakespeare Theater and on Broadway in Steel Magnolias, with Delta Burke, Frances Sternhagen, Rebecca Gayheart, Lily Rabe and Christine Ebersole.
+She appeared in Charles L. Mee's Wintertime at the Second Stage Theatre in New York City.
+In August 2005, Mason starred as Hecuba at the Chicago Shakespeare Theater and on Broadway in Steel Magnolias, with Delta Burke, Frances Sternhagen, Rebecca Gayheart, Lily Rabe and Christine Ebersole.
 She appeared in A Feminine Ending at Playwrights Horizons, and in the Shakespeare Theater Company's performance of All's Well That Ends Well in Washington, D.C.
-Recently, she starred in Lillian Hellman's Watch on the Rhine at Arena Stage in Washington, DC and off-Broadway in the Irish Repertory Theatre's production of "Little Gem" which earned her an Outer Critics Circle Award for Outstanding Performance by an Actress in a Play.
+Recently, she starred in Lillian Hellman's Watch on the Rhine at Arena Stage in Washington, D.C. and off-Broadway in the Irish Repertory Theatre's production of "Little Gem" which earned her an Outer Critics Circle Award for Outstanding Performance by an Actress in a Play.

 Mason's television work includes guest roles on Seinfeld, Lipstick Jungle, and Army Wives.
 Mason starred in her own series, Sibs, which ran from 1991 to 1992.
 In 1997 and 1998, she had a recurring role on the TV show Frasier as Sherry Dempsey, Martin Crane's flamboyant girlfriend.
 She received a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 In February 2010, she co-starred in California Suite at the Skirball Cultural Center in Los Angeles.

 Mason played Patricia Heaton's mother in the ABC comedy series The Middle from 2010 to its conclusion in 2018.
-Other recent TV roles have included "Grace & Frankie", "Madam Secretary" and "The Good Wife".
+Other recent TV roles have included Grace & Frankie, Madam Secretary, and The Good Wife.

 In April 2010, Mason co-starred with Keir Dullea and Matt Servitto in an Off-Broadway production of I Never Sang for My Father.
 For her performance as Margaret Garrison, Mason received good reviews.

-During the Pandemic, she appeared in zoom productions of Dear Liar with Brian Cox for Bucks County Playhouse and opposite Richard Dreyfus in "The Letters of Noel Coward" for Bay Street Playhouse in Sag Harbor, NY.
+During the pandemic, she appeared in Zoom productions of Dear Liar with Brian Cox for Bucks County Playhouse and opposite Richard Dreyfuss in "The Letters of Noel Coward" for Bay Street Playhouse in Sag Harbor, New York.

-As a director, Mason has helmed productions of Neil Simon's Chapter Two and Robert Harling's Steel Magnolias at the Bucks County Playhouse; the first female version of An Act of God with Paige Davis at Arizona Theatre Company; Juno Stories for Second Stage in NYC; the world premiere of Tennessee Williams' Talisman Roses with Amanda Plummer for the Tennessee Williams Festival in Provincetown, Mass.; and a benefit production of The Man Who Came To Dinner starring Walter Bobbie and Brooke Shields for Bucks County Playhouse.
-Marsha was Associate Director with Jack O'Brien for the Roundabout Theatre's production of All My Sons on Broadway.
+As a director, Mason has helmed productions of Neil Simon's Chapter Two and Robert Harling's Steel Magnolias at the Bucks County Playhouse; the first female version of An Act of God with Paige Davis at Arizona Theatre Company; Juno Stories for Second Stage in New York City; the world premiere of Tennessee Williams' Talisman Roses with Amanda Plummer for the Tennessee Williams Festival in Provincetown, Massachusetts; and a benefit production of The Man Who Came To Dinner starring Walter Bobbie and Brooke Shields for Bucks County Playhouse.
+Marsha was Associate Director with Jack O'Brien for the Roundabout Theatre Company's production of All My Sons on Broadway.
 In 2022, she starred in and co-directed Neil Simon's Lost in Yonkers at Hartford Stage.

 Mason has a star on the St. Louis Walk of Fame.

 She has taught at HB Studio (Herbert Berghof Studio) in New York City.